-The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they worked on an atomic bomb during World War II.
+The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they built an atomic bomb during World War II.
 Today these filters are often used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the model.
-This rating demonstrates how effectively a filter can pull out pollutants from the air.
+This rating demonstrates how successfully a filter can clear pollutants from the air.

 Media air cleaners are sturdier than common air filters.
 They’re often four to five times wider—or more.
-This barrier fits tightly against your HVAC unit.
+This barrier fits snugly against your HVAC equipment.

 Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.